 What Is Investment Management?

-The simplest understanding is that an investment manager manages your investment portfolio on an ongoing basis by making trades and buying and selling equities, bonds, and other holdings to better position you for long term growth, or whatever investment objectives you may have.
+The simplest general understanding is that an investment advisor’s role is to manage your investments on an ongoing basis by making trades, buying and selling equities, mutual funds, bonds, and other holdings to better position you for long term growth, or whatever investment objectives you may have.

-Ultimately, it is about delivering an enjoyable life for individuals, and stability for businesses, pension funds, and larger entities.
+Ultimately, investment management is about delivering an enjoyable life for the client, and stability for businesses, pension funds, and larger entities.

 Wealth managers are less likely to offer these services, as they devote their attention to helping their high net worth clients reach their long term goals.

-Investment managers can serve individuals, but because their work is specialized, they don’t typically serve average income investors who don’t have much to invest.
-Wealth managers are a specialized branch of investment managers who only serve high net worth clients.
+Investment managers can serve individual clients, but they don’t typically serve average income investors who don’t have as much capital to invest.
+Wealth managers are a specialized branch of investment professionals who only serve high net worth clients.

 Basics of Investment Management

-Managing asset allocation
+– Managing asset allocation

-Strategic portfolio planning
+– Strategic portfolio planning

-Selecting and distributing to equities
+– Selecting and distributing to equities

-Monitoring and ongoing adjustment
+– Monitoring and ongoing adjustment

-A good analogy is like an airplane flying from New York to Seoul.
+A good analogy is an airplane flying from New York to Seoul.
 It’s a long flight, and in general, you’re flying west.
 But as you fly, you must continuously make small adjustments to keep the flight on target.

 As you get closer to the destination – the goal – your adjustments become more specific and more targeted so you can be sure to land on the runway.
 You don’t want to land in the water or crash into the city.